charmed-kubernetes/jenkins/docs/releases/stable/index.md

 It may feel early, but part of releasing the next stable version requires preparing for the release that will follow.
-This requires opening tracks and building relevant snaps that will be used in the new 'edge' channel.
+This requires opening tracks and building relevant snaps and charms that will be used in the new 'edge' channel.

 For example, we requested 1.24 tracks while preparing for the 1.23 release: